alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

 - Click on `Licences` in the left hand sidebar
 - Click on `All products` in the left hand sidebar
 - Click on the `+Try/Buy` text above the empty product list and add a suitable licence product.
-  - Expand the `Free trial` arrow under `Microsoft Entra ID Premium P2`
+  - Expand the `Free trial` arrow under `Microsoft Entra ID P2`
   - Click the `Activate` button
-  - Wait for the `Microsoft Entra ID Premium P2` licence to appear on the list of `All Products` (this could take several minutes)
+  - Wait for the `Microsoft Entra ID P2` licence to appear on the list of `All Products` (this could take several minutes)

 </details>